 6.2 How to Store Leftovers

-Leftover rice and chicken should be stored in airtight containers in the refrigerator, which can keep them fresh for up to four days.
-Always allow them to cool completely before sealing.
-For longer storage, consider freezing your dishes in suitable containers or freezer bags.
-When reheating, ensure the food is heated to a temperature of 165°F (74°C) to ensure safety.
+Put leftover rice and chicken in airtight containers in the fridge.
+They’ll last up to four days.
+Let them cool before sealing.
+For longer storage, freeze them in freezer bags or containers.
+When reheating, make sure they reach 165°F (74°C) for food safety.

 6.3 Reheating Tips